 What are the top ETFs to watch?

-They are relatively easy to trade and are low risk as you invest in a group of assets rather than placing all your bets behind one or a few instruments.
-For example, an investor that wants to gain exposure to the FTSE 100 can opt for an ETF like the iShares Core FTSE 100 UCITS ETF rather than handpicking a few selected stocks.
-An IG Smart Portfolio makes this even easier as it provides you with a fully managed, globally diversified portfolio, built exclusively with BlackRock’s market-leading iShares ETFs.
-Major ETFs, particularly those from the biggest providers like iShares, Vanguard and Invesco, are also known for offering good liquidity, which means lower spreads.
+- Lower risk.
+As you invest in a group of assets rather than placing all your bets behind one or a few instruments.
+For example, an investor that wants to gain exposure to the FTSE 100 can opt for the iShares Core FTSE 100 UCITS ETF rather than handpicking a few selected stocks.

-ETFs are also tax efficient and cost effective.
-For example, UK investors that put money into ETFs using an IG share dealing account pay as little as £5 in commission per trade, and those that invest using an IG ISA or SIPP are not required to pay capital gains or income tax on their investments.
+- Tax and cost efficiency.
+If you invest in ETFs using an IG share dealing account, you’d pay as little as £5 in commission per trade.
+And if you invested using an IG ISA or SIPP you wouldn’t be required to pay capital gains or income tax.

 All-in-all, ETFs give investors a simple and low-cost way to diversify their portfolio any way they want.
 Some target growth while others pay dividends, meaning they are suitable for both growth and income investors.

 Alternatively, you could speculate on the price of ETFs with CFDs and spread bets.
 You’d have the same diversified exposure, but with the possibility of making your capital go a lot further.
 While investing requires you to put down the full amount needed to open a position upfront, CFDs and spread bets are leveraged, meaning you can open a position for a fraction of the cost.

 But remember, although leverage has the potential to magnify profits, it does also magnify risk.

 Top ETFs for investors

 Below is a list of ten areas that you should consider in 2020 and which ETFs can give you the exposure you want.